 Emergency services: Evaluation of an emergency medical condition and treatment to keep the condition from getting worse.

-Excluded services: Excluded Services Health care services that your health insurance or plan doesn't pay for or cover.
+Excluded services: Services that your health insurance or plan doesn't pay for or cover.

 Fee-for-service: The traditional method of paying for medical services.
-A doctor charges a fee for each service provided, and the insurer pays all or part of that fee.
-Sometimes the patient pays a copayment for each visit to the doctor.
+A provider charges a fee for each service provided, and the insurer pays all or part of that fee.
+Sometimes the patient pays a copayment for each visit to the doctor or other provider.

 Flexible spending account (FSA): A special account that allows individuals to set aside tax-free dollars to pay for dependent care and certain health expenses that are not paid for by a health insurance plan.

-Grievance: A complaint that you communicate to your health insurer or plan.
+Grievance: A complaint that you communicate to Priority Health.

 Guaranteed issue: In certain situations, such as losing your employer-sponsored retiree health insurance, a health insurance company cannot deny you from enrolling in its Medigap policies or increase your Medigap premium because of your health conditions.
 This period is called your "guaranteed issue" period.
 During this period, you have a "guaranteed issue right" to enroll.